Hwa Chong says it did not reprimand or penalise students who spoke about controversial canteen meals

 A teacher's message warning students not to participate in the controversy was sent "out of concern" for their well-being, the school says.

-SINGAPORE: Hwa Chong Institution has said it did not penalise or reprimand students who spoke to the media about the school's new canteen programme, and that a teacher's message warning students not to participate in the controversy was sent "out of concern" for their well-being.
+SINGAPORE: Hwa Chong Institution has said it did not reprimand or penalise students who spoke to the media about the school's new canteen programme, and that a teacher's message warning students not to participate in the controversy was sent "out of concern" for their well-being.

 The school issued a statement on Thursday (Jan 8) night after rumours spread on social media and parents' WhatsApp groups that nine students were issued demerit points for speaking out about meal quality concerns.